Ben Elton: Personal life

 Elton first met Australian bass player Sophie Gare in 1986 while working in Melbourne.
 A year later in Edinburgh, a newly-single Elton rekindled their friendship and they became a couple.
 The two married in 1994 and have three children.
-They settled in North Fremantle, Perth Western Australia, while maintaining a home in East Sussex, England.
+They settled in North Fremantle, near Perth in Western Australia, while maintaining a home in East Sussex, England.
 Elton holds dual British/Australian citizenship, the latter since 2004.
 In 2014 he speculated on a future move back to London when their children have completed their schooling.

-Elton has been nominated three times for the television series Room 101, first by broadcaster Anne Robinson in 2001, secondly by comedian Mark Steel, and also by comedian Stewart Lee.
+Elton has been nominated twice for the television series Room 101, first by broadcaster Anne Robinson in 2001, and secondly by comedian Mark Steel.